lsst-dm/dmtn-037/index.rst

   Once the convergence metric changes by less than a specified level between iterations we can safely exit the loop since additional iterations will provide insignificant improvement.
   This is slower since templates must be created for each image, for every iteration, but that has the advantage of allowing convergence to be checked for each individual image at no extra cost (see "Dynamic weights" above).
   If the extra computational cost is not considered prohibitive, then the second test of convergence is far superior, since it is more accurate and enables additional tests and weighting.
+  The level of convergence reached will clearly impact the quality of the results; see `Simulated source spectra`_ below for more analysis.

 * Test for divergence.
   If a template is made for testing convergence, we should naturally test also for divergence.